 - ABS Light [If Fitted] - Check that the ABS light goes out after a few seconds of ignition on (With an audible 'click' noise.

 - Bumpers - Stone chipping, cracks, hazy paint on top of rear.
-Early Style/Late Style are diffferent.
+Early and late style are different, see (Early vs Late) Front Bumper Differences.
 Bonnet - Stone chipping.

 - Subframe/Engine carrier - Very prone to rust and quite hard to find replacement.

 - Battery tray - Often rusty.
 Scuttle area - Can be scratched badly if the ecu/wiper motor have been out in the past.